-A new example of Roman ovoid lamps with linear patterns, so-called "type 6" of Hawari in his Zeugma publication (fig. 1) is recently published in the catalogue of the museum of Sanlıurfa (ancient Edessa) in southeastern Turkey (fig. 2; Karul/G. Kozbe/A. Yavuzkır 2017, p.
+A new example of Roman ovoid lamps with linear patterns, so-called "type 6" of Hawari in his Zeugma publication (fig. 1) is recently published in the catalogue of the museum of Şanlıurfa (ancient Edessa) in southeastern Turkey (fig. 2; Karul/G. Kozbe/A. Yavuzkır 2017, p.
 406, top, right; diameter, 7.8 cm; length, 10.0 cm; height, 4.0 cm).
-This unslipped lamp with the accession number KTN.02.26 is excavated at the necropolis of Karatepe which is a höyük site in the village of Karatepe in the province of Sanliurfa and currently being displayed in the museum.
+This unslipped lamp with the accession number KTN.02.26 is excavated at the necropolis of Karatepe which is a höyük site in the village of Karatepe in the province of Şanlıurfa and currently being displayed in the museum.
 Roman ovoid lamps with linear patterns are generally dated to the first half of the third century A.D.
 (Hawari, p.
 179 and pl.
-90) and are already known in lychnological literature since the publication of Frederick O. Waagé of the lamps from Antioch-on-the-Orontes (Waagé 1941, 66-67, nos.
-152-154, fig. 80) and unpublished dissertation of May Touma on northern Syrian lamps (Touma 1984, 179, fig. 141).
+90) and are already known in lychnological literature since the publication of Frederick O. Waagé in Antioch-on-the-Orontes (Waagé 1941, 66-67, nos.
+152-154, fig. 80).
 Most diagnostic typological feature of these lamps is an ovoid body formed by two molded parts.
-Their body are slightly convex, their filling-hole are relatively large and surrounded with a ridge.
-Their nozzle are round and short, and their base is flat.
-Their handle is upright, solid, and moldmade.
-The main decoration scheme of this type lamps is that edges of the discus are surrounded by four separate concentrated semicircles.
-Also two formerly unpublished lamps of this type has been observed by Rojin Demir in the lamp collection of the museum of Mardin in southeastern Turkey in the course of her B.A. thesis at the Department of Archaeology of the Dokuz Eylül University in Izmir in 2014 (figs. 3-4).
-On the fig. 3 two volutes are placed on the edge of the nozzle and three concentrated circles are impressed on its bottom.
+Their body are slightly convex, their filling-hole are relatively large and surrounded with a ridge, their nozzle are round and short, and their base is flat.
+Their handle is upright, solid, and mold-made.
+In this paper some further knowledge about this lamp type and its dating has been provided.